magnusstubman/credder/README.md

 optional arguments:
   -h, --help            show this help message and exit -e <list of enabled users>.txt, --enabled-users <list of enabled users>.txt
                         Used to only show enabled accounts.
 Maybe get this from bloodhound?
 MATCH (n:User) WHERE n.enabled = TRUE RETURN n
   -c <output from hashcat>.txt, --cracked-hashes <output from hashcat>.txt
                         Used to show cleartext passwords.
-File must matc houtput of hashcat --show --username-only       only show usernames --ntlm-only           only show NTLM hashes --cleartext-only      only show cleartext
+File must matc houtput of hashcat --show -cc <output from proprietary tool>.csv, --cracked-hashes-csv <output from proprietary tool>.csv Used to show cleartext passwords.
+File must matc houtput of proprietary tool --username-only       only show usernames --ntlm-only           only show NTLM hashes --cleartext-only      only show cleartext